 MATLAB

 When work first started on the second iteration of the robot, a need arose to find a way to control the platform that had been developed on the Create.
 Initially the robot was controlled using a Python library built by [xxx].
 Python initially seemed to be a good choice as bindings already exist that let Python use OpenCV natively.
 The issue that arose with this implementation is that Python is an interpreted language, with inefficient memory access.
-This causes image processing operations to take much longer then they had using OpenCV in C++.
+This causes image processing operations to take much longer than they had using OpenCV in C++.
 At this point a switch could have been made to return to using C++ for programming.
 In the meantime, however, John Spletzer a professor at Lehigh University who has done a large amount of work in robotics and computer vision was contacted.
 At his recommendation, MATLAB was chosen to control the robot and to process images.
 MATLAB is a high-level language and interactive environment that enables one to perform computationally intensive tasks faster than with traditional programming languages such as C, C++, and FORTRAN [MATLAB website].
 MATLAB can be expanded through the addition of what are called toolboxes.
 MATLAB toolboxes are functions or collections of functions that enable a developer to perform certain tasks.
 MATLAB's Image Processing Toolbox offers the ability to perform operations on images that rival those of OpenCV.
 MATLAB's Image Acquisition Toolbox allows for the capturing of images from a connected web-cam.
-Another toolbox used was designed to control the iRobot Create.
+Another toolbox used was one designed to control the iRobot Create.
 The toolbox was developed by John Spletzer, Associate Professor in the Computer Science and Engineering Department at Lehigh University, in conjunction with students working in the VADER Laboratory at Lehigh University.
-The fact still remained that like Python, MATLAB is an interpreted language.
+The fact still remains that like Python, MATLAB is an interpreted language.
 The advantage of MATLAB lies in its purpose, which is the processing of data stored in matrices.
 This gives MATLAB for image processing a significant edge over Python, as images in computers are nothing more than matrices in which each cell contains the color values for a particular pixel.

 Object Recognition